 16. Model Selection#

-When we fit models, we have, so far, used a few strategies to decide which features to include.
-These guidelines are:
+So far when we fit models, we have used a few strategies to decide which features to include: